 To give you a sense of exactly how much you should expect to pay for your online education, we’ve listed the current rates for earning an online bachelor’s degree in Idaho below.
-Note that there is only one university in Idaho that offers an online bachelor’s degree.
+Note that there is only one university in Idaho that offers online bachelor’s degrees.

 Establishing Idaho residency typically requires you to have resided in Idaho for at least 12 months prior to declaring Idaho residency.
 You must also prove legal and physical ties to the state by, for instance, changing your driver’s license and voter registration, owning property or paying rent, paying utilities in the state, etc. Beyond that, you need to prove you are in the state for a reason other than education.

 Moreover, Gov. C.L.
-“Butch” Otter and the Idaho Legislature also established the Idaho Opportunity Scholarship, which offers stipends of $3,500 per year to Idaho students who attend college in the state and demonstrate financial need.
+“Butch” Otter and the Idaho Legislature established the Idaho Opportunity Scholarship, which offers stipends of $3,500 per year to Idaho students who attend college in the state.
 Eligibility is determined using data from your FAFSA application, so it’s important to complete that early and accurately.
 The FAFSA will also show if you are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and other financial aid awards.

 In addition to WICHE reciprocity agreements and the Idaho Opportunity Scholarship, there are a number of other programs available that can help you cover the cost of college.
 Some of these programs are also based on financial need, while others are awarded based on factors such as demographics or academic merit.
 We’ve reviewed a few of the most prominent financial aid options for you below: